KwatMDPhD/Note/README.md

-# Kata.jl

-Command-line program for working with templates :bento:

 `.jl` template makes a `julia` package that is lean and uses `.ipynb` for testing and examples.

 `.pro` template makes a `julia` package for an informatics project.